Home / Sample Resumes / Simple Resume

 Simple resume format and key components

-Resumes using a simple format look similar to one another.
+Resumes using a simple style look similar to one another.
 They include a handful of core resume components, which are usually stacked one above the other in a single-column layout.
 The order of those components may vary slightly from one candidate to the next.

 The simple resume format does not include customized design elements like graphics or creative formatting.